Last updated on June 20th, 2022

 Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

-Whether attached to a Jon boat, an inflatable boat/dinghy or sailboat, these lightweight, portable engines have enough power and performance to easily push you and your passengers through the water for a day of fishing, cruising, or just about any type of activity.
+Whether attached to a Jon boat, sailboat, or inflatable boat/dinghy, these lightweight, portable engines have enough power and performance to easily push you and your passengers through the water for a day of fishing, cruising, or just about any type of activity.

 But there are many outboard brands from which to choose, and the choices can seem endless, not to mention often costly.
 But we all want to find the best value for our money.
 That is the goal of this review.

-We will take a look at 3 portable, 20 HP 4-stroke carbureted outboards from 3 different brands, with each offering its own compelling value, and see which offers the best deal for your money when we consider cost, quality, performance, and warranty.
+We will take a look at 3 portable 20 HP 4-stroke outboard motors from 3 top marine brands, with each offering its own compelling value, and see which offers the best deal for your money when we consider cost, quality, performance, and warranty.

 Parsun 20 HP 4-Stroke Outboard Motor with Tiller Handle

 With that said, the Parsun 20 HP 4-Stroke tiller outboard appears to be a solid product and a viable option in a market dominated by a handful of big companies.
-But right off the bat, I’ll tell you that its biggest selling point may be a price that is significantly lower than the competition – as much as more than $1000 less in some cases.
+But right off the bat, I’ll tell you that its biggest selling point may be a price that is significantly lower than the competition – much less than other 4 -stroke 20 HP offerings in many cases.

 That’s quite a feat, given that it is the lowest-priced outboard, by far, in our review.
 The DOHC configuration provides greater air/exhaust flow for powerful, smooth performance and low emissions while maximizing fuel economy (6.9 L/ 1.8 U.S. gal. per hr) for fishing or cruising out on the river or lake.

-The motor is a relatively lightweight for a 4-stroke (114 to 123 pounds, depending on shaft and starter option) and compact unit that has the convenience of carry handles for greater ease of transporting to or from your RIB, aluminum boat or skiff.
+The motor is relatively lightweight for a 4-stroke (114 to 123 pounds, depending on shaft and starter option) and compact unit that has the convenience of carrying handles for greater ease of transporting to or from an inflatable boat, aluminum boat, or skiff.
 The outboard comes with the option of a 15″ short shaft or 20″ long shaft.

-It also comes with a choice of 2 starting systems: manual/electric start and a manual-only option for a cost-savings of roughly $200.
-Regardless of starting system, getting this outboard running is easy with a CDI ignition system, while a start-in-gear prevention feature is in place for greater safety in use.
+It also comes with a choice of 2 starting systems: manual/electric start and a manual-only option for generous cost savings.
+Regardless of the starting system, getting this outboard running is easy with a CDI ignition system, while a start-in-gear prevention feature is in place for greater safety in use.

 The Parsun 20 HP 4-stroke carbureted outboard meets both EPA and European CE standards and so outputs lower emissions for a more environmentally friendly experience.
 It does not, however, meet the more stringent CARB standards (for use in California).